syc0log1c/syc0log1c/README.md

 ### ☠️👑 Quote to Live By

-      "In a world of locked rooms, the man with the key is king.
-And honey, you should see me in a crown."
+      Technology is a tool.
+People forget that.
+A fool with a tool is still a fool.
-      A nod to the brilliant minds who challenge the status quo.
+      Kevin Mitnick

 Feel free to browse through my repositories and let's connect the dots in this digital universe together!